-184 176.
-The regulation states that tests are conducted on a dry, uniform, solid-paved surface; surfaces with irregularities and undulations, such as dips and large cracks, are unsuitable.
-The gtr also states that the test surface has a consistent slope between level and 1 percent.
-Although consideration was given in the U.S. to requiring a test surface with a slope up to 2 percent (with test initiated in the direction of positive slope (i.e., uphill)), this alternative was rejected because most test tracks have a slope of 1 percent or less, which is so slight that a directional specification is unnecessary.

-177. The GTR also provides that the road test surface must have a nominal peak braking coefficient (PBC) of 0.9, unless otherwise specified, when measured using one of two methods as specified by the respective Contracting Parties.

-- A) Using an American Society for Testing and Materials (ASTM) E1136-93 (1993) standard reference test tire, in accordance with ASTM Method E 1337-90 (reapproved 1996), at a speed of 64.4 km/h, without water delivery. - B) The method specified in the Annex 6 Appendix 2 of UNECE Regulation No. 13-H.

-178. The intention in specifying a nominal PBC of 0.9 is not to preclude the use of real world test tracks, which may or may not have this exact PBC.
+- 174. The regulation states that tests are conducted on a dry, uniform, solid-paved surface; surfaces with irregularities and undulations, such as dips and large cracks, are unsuitable.
+The gtr also states that the test surface has a consistent slope between level and 1 per cent.
+Although consideration was given in the U.S. to requiring a test surface with a slope up to 2 per cent (with test initiated in the direction of positive slope (i.e. uphill)), this alternative was rejected because most test tracks have a slope of 1 per cent or less, which is so slight that a directional specification is unnecessary. - 175.
+The gtr also provides that the road test surface shall have a nominal peak braking coefficient (PBC) of 0.9, unless otherwise specified, when measured using one of two methods as specified by the respective Contracting Parties. - (a) Using an American Society for Testing and Materials (ASTM) E1136-93 (1993) standard reference test tyre, in accordance with ASTM Method E 1337-90 (reapproved 1996), at a speed of 64.4 km/h, without water delivery. - (b) The method specified in the Annex 6 Appendix 2 of UNECE Regulation No. 13-H. - 176.
+The intention in specifying a nominal PBC of 0.9 is not to preclude the use of real world test tracks, which may or may not have this exact PBC but rather to permit Contracting Parties to use a high adhesion surface available to them.
 In practical terms, when testing for conformity to the requirements, manufacturers may test on a surface with a lower PBC, to test for a worse-case scenario.
 This would assure positive results when verification for compliance testing is conducted by the administrations on a surface with a PBC of 0.9 or higher.
 In other words, if the vehicle is able to meet the requirements at a PBC below 0.9, it is considered to be compliant with a PBC of 0.9.

-185. The gtr also provides that the road test surface must produce a peak friction coefficient (PFC) of 0.9 when measured using an American Society for Testing and Materials (ASTM) E1136-93 (1993) standard reference test tyre, in accordance with ASTM Method E 1337-90 (reapproved 1996), at a speed of 64.4 km/h, without water delivery.
-(These standards are incorporated by reference as explained in paragraph 2.2 above.)

-186. As an alternative, Contracting Parties may use an alternative method for determining PFC PBC.

-187. [Specifying a nominal PBC of 0.9 allows for real world variations found on the test track.
-This allows some freedom in terms of the surface friction, which does not have to be exactly 0.9 to evaluate braking performance.
-When testing for conformity to the requirements, the manufacturer tests on a surface with a lower PBC, to test for the worst-case scenario.
-When verification of compliance is conducted by the administrations, it is conducted on a surface with a PBC slightly above 0.9.
-If the vehicle is able to meet the requirements at a PBC below 0.9, it is considered to be compliant with PBC of 0.9.]

-188. [The surface coefficient specification of a peak friction braking coefficient (PFC PBC) of 0.9 is based upon (brake) testing in the United States.
-While it is unlikely that any facility has exactly that PFC PBC, testing in the United States is performed on a surface with a PFC PBC somewhat higher than the specification which creates a margin for clear enforcement.
-Successful compliance tests performed at PFC PBC as close as possible below 0.9 would indicate a margin for compliance.]